 We’re all been there - you have a new project on your hands, you’re holding the pattern that you’ve been wanting to try for ages.
-It’s for an elaborate cowl, that you know your daughter will absolutely adore.
-You check the pattern for the amount of yarn you’ll need and….
-Nothing.
-Or maybe, the yarn information is there, but you want to use a recycled yarn as opposed to wool, because your daughter is passionate about sustainably focused fashion.
+You check the pattern for how much yarn you’ll need and…. nothing.
+Or maybe, the yarn information is there, but you want to use a recycled yarn instead of wool to support sustainability.

 Take the guessing out of your next project with this Yarn Calculation guide, which will help you complete your next project while minimizing scraps!